istar1978/XUI_freeswitch/README.md

     npm install
     bower install

-or if you are in China, use taobao mirror
+or if you are in China, use taobao mirror would be faster

     npm config set registry https://registry.npm.taobao.org